Yield Stress Materials in Soft Condensed Matter: Summary and outlook

-One of the main questions for many decades has been whether the yield stress actually exists.
-It is now well-established that it does, in any case on experimentally relevant timescales.
-Different techniques of determining the yield stress yield similar values provided care is taken to account for wall slip, flow heterogeneity and time-dependence.
-Indeed one of the novel insights is that not all yield stress materials behave ideally and that a distinction needs to made between two types of yield stress fluids: simple and thixotropic ones.
-Simple yield stress fluids show a flow behaviour that is well reproduced by the Herschel-Bulkley law, with no significant time-dependence, while thixotropic ones show a pronounced time-dependence that arises from aging and shear rejuvenation phenomena.
-Adequate experimental protocols need to be employed, that take into account the time evolution of these materials, in order to get reproducible experimental estimates for the yield stress.
+For many decades it has been questioned whether the yield stress actually exists.
+It is now well-established that it does, in any case on experimentally relevant time scales.
+Different techniques of determining the yield stress produce similar values --- provided care is taken to account for wall slip, flow heterogeneity and time-dependences.
+Indeed, one of the novel insights is that not all yield stress materials behave ideally and that a distinction needs to made between two types of yield stress fluids: simple and thixotropic ones.
+Simple yield stress fluids show a flow behavior that is well reproduced by the Herschel-Bulkley law, with no significant time-dependence, while thixotropic ones show a pronounced time-dependence that arises from aging and shear rejuvenation phenomena.
+Adequate experimental protocols need to be employed that take into account the time evolution of these materials in order to get reproducible experimental estimates for the yield stress.

 Tied in with the discussion of the yield stress is the shear localization that is generically observed in yield stress fluids.
 For simple yield stress fluids, shear banding is in general due to stress heterogeneity, and if not, it is only transient.
 For thixotropic materials, the situation is qualitatively different: due to the interplay between aging and shear rejuvenation, there exists a critical shear rate below which no stable homogeneous flow is possible.
 If a shear rate is then imposed macroscopically within the unstable regime, a shear band is formed in which the material flows at the critical shear rate, the rest of the material remaining motionless.